Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

-Now that the 36 ks phase modulation in the hard X-ray pulses, detected with the HXD, has been reinforced by the 10--14 keV XIS data, our next task is to examine how this phenomenon behaves towards lower energies.
-In the same way as above, we therefore analyzed the XIS0 data in three lower energies; 7--10 keV where the spectral hard component is still dominant, 4--7 keV where the two spectral components compete, and 1--4 keV dominated by the soft component.
+Now that the 36 ks phase modulation in the hard X-ray pulses, first detected with the HXD, has been reinforced by the 10--14 keV XIS data, our next task is to examine how this phenomenon behaves towards lower energies.
+In the same way as above, we hence analyzed the XIS0 data in three lower energies; 7--10 keV where the spectral hard component is still dominant, 4--7 keV where they compete, and 1--4 keV dominated by the soft component.
 Figure~\ref{fig:demodulation_softX} shows the results of this soft X-ray analysis, namely, scans in $A$ in which $T=36.0$ ks is fixed while $\phi$ is allowed to take any value.
-Thus, the modulation amplitude decreases towards lower energies, and the effect almost disappears in the 1--4 keV range.
-Combining these with equation (\ref{eq:best_para_HXD}) and equation (\ref{eq:best_para_XIS}), the energy dependence of $A$ is visualized in figure~\ref{fig:amp_vs_energy}.
+Thus, the 36 ks modulation amplitude cleary decreases towards lower energies, and the effect almost disappears in the 1--4 keV range.

+Taking the 7--10 keV case as an example, we again calculated the 12-bin folded pulse profiles for 6 phases of $T=36$ ks, in a similar manner to figure~\ref{fig:6pulse_profiles}b.
+The result, shown in figure~\ref{fig:demodulation_softX}d, again visualizes the sinusoidal phase modulation, clearly with a smaller amplitude than in figure~\ref{fig:6pulse_profiles}b.
+The amplitude can be read as $\Delta k/K \sim \pm 2/12= \pm 0.17$ pulse phase, or $A=0.17 P_{\rm 0h} =0.35$ s, in a good agreement with figure~\ref{fig:demodulation_softX}a.
+In this case, the pulse peak is more clearly traced than the valley.
+Furthermore, the modulation phase is somewhat shifted from equation (\ref{eq:best_para_HXD}) to $\phi \sim 360^\circ$.

+Combining figure~\ref{fig:demodulation_softX} with equation (\ref{eq:best_para_HXD}) and equation (\ref{eq:best_para_XIS}), the energy dependence of $A$ is visualized in figure~\ref{fig:amp_vs_energy}.
 There, the dashed curve represents the fractional contribution of the hard component at that energy, namely

-where $A_0=0.5$ s is a fiducial amplitude at the hardest energy limit, while $F_{\rm s}$ and $F_{\rm h}$ are the intensities of the soft and hard components, respectively, according to the spectral decomposition (Model B) in Paper I. Interesting enough, this simple empirical formula can very well explain the observed energy dependence of $A$, implying that the phase modulation is limited to the hard X-ray component.
+where $A_0=0.5$ s is a fiducial amplitude at the hardest energy limit, while $F_{\rm s}$ and $F_{\rm h}$ are the intensities of the soft and hard components, respectively, according to the spectral decomposition (Model B) in Paper I. Interesting enough, this empirical quantity behaves very similarly to the observed energy dependence of $A$, suggesting that the phase modulation is limited to the hard X-ray component.